Galaxy S20 FE vs. other S20 phones: How is the new Fan Edition so much cheaper?

 Where Samsung does make compromises is in its choice of material.
 The S20 FE, unlike its fancier siblings, has a back made of plastic instead of glass.
 It has less RAM and storage than its family members, and there are some concessions on its rear camera setup, but you might not even miss them.
 8K video recording and 100x space zoom are absent, but 30x zoom is available (like what's featured in the S20 and S20 Plus) and so is 3x optical zoom.

-The S20 FE is available for international preorders starting today, with in-store sales in the US starting Oct.
-2 (and it's already $100 off at Best Buy).
-Keep in mind that the $700 price is for the low-band 5G variant, while the Verizon model with superfast millimeter-wave 5G starts at $750 (currently discounted to $700).
+The S20 FE is available for international preorders, with in-store sales in the US starting Oct.
+2. Keep in mind that the $700 price is for the low-band 5G variant, while the Verizon model with superfast millimeter-wave 5G starts at $750 (currently discounted to $700).
 To learn more about the differences and similarities of Samsung's S20 flagship line, take a look at our specs chart below.

 Galaxy S20 Fan Edition vs. other Galaxy S20 phones